wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.8.2 =
+- Updated the members expiry check code at the time of login and made it more robust.

 = 1.8.1 =
 - MySQL database character set and collation values are read from the system when creating the tables.